Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/3. New Generation (2013) - NodeJS, React, Express, Svelte/_React Tooled - CRA, Vite/CRA React Troubleshooting - Invalid Host header.md

 **SOLUTION 1**

-For yourÂ `.env`Â  orÂ `.env.development`Â :
+For your `.env`  or `.env.development` :
 ```
 HOST=mypublicdevhost.com
 ```

 **SOLUTION 2**

-Rather than editing the webpack config file, the easier way to disable the host check is by adding aÂ `.env`Â file to your CRA React app folder where the package.json is and putting this:
+Rather than editing the webpack config file, the easier way to disable the host check is by adding a `.env` file to your CRA React app folder where the package.json is and putting this:
 ```
 DANGEROUSLY_DISABLE_HOST_CHECK=true
 ```

-As the variable name implies, disabling it is insecure and is onlyÂ _advisable_Â to use only in dev environment.
+As the variable name implies, disabling it is insecure and is only _advisable_ to use only in dev environment.

 From:
 [https://stackoverflow.com/questions/43619644/i-am-getting-an-invalid-host-header-message-when-connecting-to-webpack-dev-ser](https://stackoverflow.com/questions/43619644/i-am-getting-an-invalid-host-header-message-when-connecting-to-webpack-dev-ser)